-The District’s contractor, Fraser Valley Invasive Plant Council (FVIPC), a local non-profit society, is available to provide free advice or conduct control efforts at property owners’ expense.
-The FVIPC can be reached at firstname.lastname@example.org or 605-615-9333.
-More information can also be found on the FVIPC’s website, fraservalleyweeds.com.
-It is advisable to contact the FVIPC early in the growing season (March) to ensure inclusion in the current year’s control initiative.
+The Fraser Valley Invasive Species Society (FVISS), a local non-profit society, is available to provide free advice or conduct control efforts at property owners’ expense.
+The FVISS can be reached by email or by calling 778-548-3847.

-Giant Hogweed is an invasive plant that resembles cow parsnip, but grows up to 5 m (15 ft) tall.
+Giant Hogweed is an invasive plant that resembles cow parsnip, but grows up to 5 metres (15 feet) tall.
 The large, hollow, central stalk is green with purple spots.
 The dark green, coarsely-toothed leaves are divided into three segments.
 Small white flowers grow in a large, flat-top, umbrella-like cluster, which can measure up to one meter across.
 An individual Giant Hogweed plant can produce 50,000 seeds.

-If you see Giant Hogweed in Mission, please report the location to the Engineering Department at 604-820-3736 or email@example.com.
+If you see Giant Hogweed in the District of Mission, please report the location to the Engineering Department by email or calling 604-820-3736.

-All four species of Knotweed (Giant, Japanese, Bohemian and Himalayan) are extremely invasive, choking out native vegetation wherever they establish.
-Knotweed is often confused with bamboo due to the similar stem structure.
-Knotweed likes to grow in moist areas, with roots potentially extending up to 6 m (20 ft) downward and 20 m (66 ft) sideways.
+All four species of Knotweeds (Giant, Japanese, Bohemian, and Himalayan) are extremely invasive, choking out native vegetation wherever they establish.
+Knotweed is often confused with bamboo due to the similar stem structure, and likes to grow in moist areas, with roots potentially extending up to 6 metres (20 feet) downward and 20 metres (66 feet) sideways.
 Knotweed roots lack root hairs, and are therefore not capable of holding soil in place.

 Knotweed infestations along rivers and streams can result in severe bank erosion.
 Roots can also grow through concrete, including sewer lines and concrete foundations.

-Policeman’s Helmet is an annual plant, growing up to 2 m in height.
-Flowers are white, pink or reddish and resemble an English policeman’s helmet.
+Himalayan Balsam is an annual plant, growing up to 2 metres in height.
+Flowers are white, pink, or reddish and resemble an English policeman’s helmet.
 The seed capsules “explode” when touched or moved by the wind, with each capsule releasing hundreds of seeds.
 Policeman’s Helmet spreads rapidly and displaces native vegetation.
 In Mission, there are large infestations along Tyler Road.